Find Relief for Plantar Fasciitis Pain: Using a Soft Night Splint Compression Sleeve to Treat Your Symptoms

 - What size should I buy?
-Size S fits Women’s US shoe sizes from 6-8.5 and Men’s US shoe sizes 5-7.5.
+Size S fits Women’s US shoe sizes from 6-8.5 and Men’s US shoe sizes from 5-7.5.
 Size M fits Women’s US shoe sizes 9-12.5 and Men’s US shoe sizes 8-11.5.
 Size L fits Women’s US shoe sizes 12.5+ and Men’s US shoe sizes ranging from 12-15.
-Fits your left or right foot.
+The adjustable PF sling can be worn comfortably on your left or right foot.

-- Breathable, open-heel design
+- Breathable, open-heel design for comfort overnight

 - Highly adjustable, 2-strap system for a secure fit